Explore Marion, Indiana easily from College Inn

-Whether you’re a parent visiting Marion, Indiana and your IWU student, a guest speaker or performer for the university, or a student checking out Indiana Wesleyan for the first time, we’d like to share with you some of the wonderful things Marion, Indiana has to see and do, as well as help you with your college visit.
+Whether you’re visiting Marion, Indiana to connect with your IWU student, a guest speaker or performer for one of the local universities, or simply a guest to the area for the first time, we’d like to share with you some of the wonderful things Marion, Indiana has to see and do.
 Please visit the links below to make the most of your stay in Marion, Indiana.

 Marion Indiana & Grant County Attractions